Brief resolved unexplained event: History

 In 2016, the American Academy of Pediatrics (AAP) published a clinical practice guideling recommending the replacement of ALTE with a new term, brief resolved unexplained event (BRUE).
 The guidelines state that the term ALTE is still applicable with key differences between ALTE and BRUE.
 The biggest difference is whether the infant is symptomatic at time of presentation to a health professional.
 If the infant is still showing symptoms, then the condition is termed an ALTE.
 In order to be considered a BRUE, the infant should be completely asymptomatic at time of presentation, which is more common.
 Because of this, a BRUE can also be considered as a subset of ALTE.
 The term change was also recommended in large part due to the "life-threatening" suggestion from the older term.
 The rate of death in infants following a BRUE has been studied and is relatively rare, about 1 in 800.
-Thus, the AAP felt the new term would relieve the stress on clinicians and parents of these infants.